Explore more insights

 Capitalise Aug 11, 2023

-A county court judgement (CCJ) is issued by county courts to enforce debt payments and will have severe consequences for a business's reputation and financial standing if left unaddressed.
+A County Court Judgment (CCJ) is issued by county courts to enforce debt payments and can have severe consequences for your business's reputation and financial standing if left unaddressed.
+In this blog, we'll discuss why regularly checking for CCJs is essential for your business and provide a step-by-step guide on how you can check for CCJs.

-Why should I check for CCJs?
+Why should you check for CCJs?

 Protecting your reputation